Bipolar Disorder and ADHD Treatment Center

 The major difference is that symptoms of ADHD are situational and contextual, but in bipolar disorder, your symptoms don’t occur as the result of external factors.
 When people with ADHD are in a positive and stimulating environment, they can maintain a better mood.
 And when the environment fails to provide adequate stimulation, they can end up feeling agitated and bored.
 People with ADHD will see the world around them in the same manner, even as their mood changes.
 Similarly, they can control their feelings by changing the environment and stimuli around them.

-When it’s unclear whether the child has bipolar disorder, ADHD, or both, clinicians prefer to start with ADHD treatment.
-Because ADHD is a lifelong condition, caregivers start noticing symptoms in childhood, which is when symptoms affect school performance.
-It’s why many people get diagnosed with ADHD around the age of 12.
+When it’s unclear whether the has bipolar disorder, ADHD, or both, clinicians prefer to start with ADHD treatment.
+Many people get diagnosed with ADHD around the age of 12.

 Co-Occurring Bipolar Disorder and ADHD

-Though not always, there’s a risk of developing bipolar disorder and ADHD, also referred to as comorbidity.
+Not always, there’s a risk of developing bipolar disorder and ADHD, also referred to as comorbidity.
 Because it’s common enough for the two conditions to co-occur, clinicians should carefully evaluate if a patient with bipolar disorder has ADHD and vice versa.
-Researchers estimate that the comorbidity rate falls between 5.1 and 47.1 percent.

 How Common is Comorbid Bipolar Disorder and ADHD?